ebanDev/europresse-api/README.md

 {
   "query": "query",
   "searchIn: "fullText or title",
-  "dateRange": "allTime or lastWeek or lastMonth or lastYear" "cookies": "cookies"
+  "dateRange": "allTime or lastWeek or lastMonth or lastYear", "cookies": "cookies"
 }